Skip to main content

 • Hence, in this case:

-• Example 2 - Transction in USD, Payment in SGD and Organization's base currency is in SGD:
+• Example 2 - The bill payment is recorded in USD, cash spent in SGD and the organization's base currency is in SGD:

 • Transaction Rate: 1.00 SGD = 0.74338000 USD